Training Aims, Competencies, and Elements

 Aim: To produce interns who can collaborate and consult with other individuals or groups to address a problem, seek or share knowledge, or promote effectiveness in professional activities.

-- Apply this knowledge in consultation with individuals and their families, other health care professionals, interprofessional groups, or systems related to health and behavior.
+• Apply this knowledge in consultation with individuals and their support systems, other health care professionals, interprofessional groups, and/or systems related to health and behavior.

-Evaluation Methods: Supervisors’ and staff evaluations, specialization area project case presentation.
+Evaluation Methods: Supervisors’ evaluations and Advocacy project evaluations by mentor and for presentation.